As you plan your small business marketing budget for the new year, your key questions might include:

 In this short post, we want to help you find the sweet spot: the budget that gets you the maximum return on your investment.

 Your small business marketing budget should effectively serve your marketing goals and ultimately grow your business.

-Whatever the size of your business, whether a small “mom-and-pop shop” or a multi-location company, read on to learn how to budget for marketing in 2018 to grow your business.
+Whatever the size of your business, whether a small “mom-and-pop shop” or a multi-location company, read on to learn how to budget for marketing to grow your business.

 What Do I Need to Spend on Marketing?